tonethar/IGME-330-Master/notes/text-4.md

 ### II-D. Proper Noun "replacer"

-- How about trying to replace all of the proper nouns of a sentence with simlar words?
+- How about trying to replace all of the proper nouns of a sentence with *similar* words pulled from RiTa?
 - Rename **rita-1.html** to **rita-2.html**
 - Change the &lt;title> & &lt;h1> text to "RiTa - 2"
 - Hints: use `RiString()` and `.words()` like we did in the console demo.
 And you don't need the `POS` object anymore ...